I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

 Prior to teaching this lesson, watch the expert and guest artist videos and take an example photograph to share with your students.

-Students will need to use the cameras on their cell phones for this lesson.
+Students can use the cameras on their cell phones for this lesson.
 If they do not have phones to use for this purpose, shared tablets can be good alternatives.
 Please make sure you know what your students’ technology needs are ahead of time.

-For a tech free option, you can supply your students with paper and pencil or pen, and they can draw the images they see.
+For a tech free option, you can supply your students with paper and pencils or pens, and they can draw the images and write what they see.

 Dr. Neha Chaudhary explains that emotions are complex, that they can transcend labels and that it is possible to feel more than one emotion at the same time.
 She shares the way photography helps her represent complex emotions.